agrouaze/xsar_slc/docs/index.rst

     **xsarslc** can compute both intra burst and inter (i.e. overlapping bursts) burst cross spectrum.

-    To have comparable cross spectrum among bursts and subswaths, we choose to have constant `dk` values, it means that the number of pixels used to compute the cross spectrum is not always the same.
+    To have comparable cross spectrum among bursts and sub-swaths, we choose to have constant `dk` values, it means that the number of pixels used to compute the cross spectrum is not always the same.

-    The algorithm is performing 4 different subsetting in the original complex digital number images:
+    The algorithm is performing 4 different sub-setting in the original complex digital number images:

         1) bursts sub-setting
         2) tiles sub-setting
-        3) periodogram sub-setting
+        3) periodograms sub-setting
         4) looks (in azimuth) sub-setting

     Default configuration is set to: